Attosecond gamma-ray flashes and electron-positron pairs in dyadic laser interaction with micro-wire: Conclusions

 \section{Conclusions}

 In this paper we introduce a novel dyadic laser-matter interaction scheme for emission of highly collimated, ultrabright, attosecond \textgamma-ray flashes and generation of dense $e^{-}e^{+}$ pairs.
+The parameters of our work correspond to the dual-beam $25 \kern0.2em \mathrm{PW}$ EP-OPAL laser currently in preparatory phase in the University of Rochester, USA.
 Our interaction scheme employs a RP laser interacting with a micro-wire target, emitting localised electron bunches with longitudinal momentum component significantly higher than the transverse one.
 A counter-propagating LP laser interacts with the electron bunches, emitting a collimated \textgamma-photon beamlet.
 The divergence value is a function of the emitted \textgamma-photon energy interval and it reaches values as low as $\sim 1 \degree$.
 Our scheme offers an ultrabright \textgamma-photon source of $\sim 9 \times 10^{25} \kern0.2em \mathrm{ s^{-1} mm^{-2} \kern0.2em per \kern0.2em 0.1\% \kern0.2em BW }$ at $\sim 50 \kern0.2em \mathrm{MeV}$.
 By controlling the LP laser focusing conditions we achieve prolific $e^{-}e^{+}$ pair generation, while at times of $e^{-}e^{+}$ pair peak generation rate, the positron density reaches a value that exceeds the solid density level.

+The interaction of matter with electromagnetic field occurs in astrophysical scales, where \textgamma-photon emission has been observed in the form of \textgamma-ray bursts \cite{2001_RuffiniR, 2001_RuffiniRb, 2019_AmiriM, 2020_MarcoteB}.
+Moreover, the unique plasma features achieved by our setup in comparison to other schemes falls into the strong-field quantum electrodynamics environment where $e^{-}e^{+}$ pairs exhibit collective effects.
+Quantum electrodynamics plasmas lay on a strong theoretical framework, of which the experimental verification faces challenges on how to achieve such a dense $e^{-}e^{+}$ pair plasma \cite{2020_ZhangP, 2023_ChenH, 2024_ArrowsmithCD}.
+Such dense plasmas can occur in the viscinity of neutron stars \cite{2022_PhilippovA} and/or black holes \cite{2016_BambiC} and have recently been achieved in the laboratory with an $e^{-}e^{+}$ pair density of $\sim 10^{18} \kern0.2em \mathrm{m^{-3}}$ with the aim of testing the microphysics of astrophysical observations \cite{2024_ArrowsmithCD}.
+We hope our proposed scheme, predicting an $e^{-}e^{+}$ pair density more than ten orders of magnitude higher, to pave the way on generation of such plasma environments and illuminate novel insights into fundamental physics.

 Temporal analysis of the emitted \textgamma-photon distribution reveals a series of $\sim 100 \kern0.2em \mathrm{as}$ pulses, with a high radiant intensity of $\sim 3 \kern0.2em \mathrm{EW sr^{-1}}$.
 Compared with the pioneering work of Zewail, Mourou, L'Huillier, Agostini, and Krausz that has transformed chemistry using femtosecond and attosecond optical pulses (see \cite{2006_MourouGA, 2009_KrauszF} and references therein) and Hajdu and Chapman’s invention using X-ray pulses, which brought the atomic view of materials \cite{2000_NeutzeR, 2002_HajduJ, 2006_ChapmanHN, 2007_ChapmanHN}, our invention of attosecond gamma-ray pulses can revolutionize photo-nuclear physics creating new era of science and technology.